orchestration-nodejs/orchestration/README.md

 - `packaging`: Utilities for obtaining information about the package to be deployed.
 - `swagger`: Utilities for interacting with [Swagger](http://swagger.io/), the SDK generator.
 - `versionless`: Utilities for generating a versionless `package.json` file, for inclusion in Docker containers.
+- `kubernetes`: Utilities for deploying images to a Kubernetes cluster.

 Usage
 ======